Showing all 11 results

 All FAMCO products are manufactured in the United States and come with a 1-year warranty against product defects and workmanship.

-In most cases the louvre flaps come off easily, allowing suction to pull out any excess amount of lint that inevitably made its way into the ductwork.
+In most cases the louvered flaps come off easily, allowing suction to pull out any excess amount of lint that inevitably made its way into the ductwork.
 Or one can use an air compressor to blow air out of the tube.
 Either way, it’s important to get all the highly flammable lint out from the entire length of the vent.
 Not only does this prevent house fires, but makes your dryer more efficient to run.

 This is an easy task that homeowners can do themselves, or hire an outside company.
 According to HomeAdvisor, the national average is $128.
-It is recommended to do this at least once a year and more if you’re dryer is heavily utilized.
+It is recommended to do this at least once a year and more if your dryer is heavily utilized.